Saluki/nestjs-template/README.md

 The following improvements are currently in progress :

-- [ ] Cleaner authentication and authorization with Passport
 - [x] Configuration validation
 - [ ] Dockerfile improvements and better usage of environment variables
 - [x] Project structure documentation